 CRIJ 5368.
 Human Sex Trafficking.
 3 Hours.

-This course explores the scope and magnitude of global and domestic human sex trafficking.
-This course also synthesizes the research on antecedents to entry into the sex trade and mental and physical health outcomes as a result of trafficking victimization.
+Students explore the scope and magnitude of global and domestic human sex trafficking as well as synthesize the research on antecedents to entry into the sex trade and mental and physical health outcomes as a result of trafficking victimization.
 Traffickers and solicitors are examined in light of criminological and victimology theory and research.
-Public policy, criminal justice responses and social service delivery for victims of trafficking are evaluated and assessed in terms of effectiveness.
+Public policy, criminal justice responses, and social service delivery for victims of trafficking are evaluated and assessed in terms of effectiveness.
 Prerequiste: CRIJ 5364.

 CRIJ 5370.
 Elder Abuse and Victimization.
 3 Hours.

-This course offers a broad-based study of social, physical and psychological description including dynamics of aging, coupled with an advanced understanding of elder abuse, neglect and exploitation.
-This will include the incidence and prevalence of these crimes as well as prevailing theoretical perspectives that explain elder abuse and victimization.
-Particular attention will also be paid to elder abuse and the law, along with social service, law enforcement and medical responses to these offenses.
-The course will also explore long-range trends in aging in the U.S. and national, state and local initiatives to protect the population's eldest members.
+Students engage in a broad-based study of social, physical, and psychological description, including dynamics of aging, coupled with an advanced understanding of elder abuse, neglect, and exploitation and the incidence and prevalence of these crimes as well as prevailing theoretical perspectives that explain elder abuse and victimization.
+Particular attention is paid to elder abuse and the law, along with social service, law enforcement, and medical responses to these offenses.
+In addition, students explore long-range trends in aging in the U.S. and national, state, and local initiatives to protect the population's eldest members.

 Prerequisite: CRIJ 5364.

 Students explore non-lethal and lethal violence occurring over the life course between or among persons who are typically related by blood, legal union, or cohabitation.
 This includes intimate partners, children, parents and other family members, as well as close friends.
 Emphasis is placed on the evaluation of community-based resources for preventing or responding to interpersonal violence, along with history of public policy.
 In addition, students evaluate the challenges of coordinating efforts among legal, medical, and social service providers.